 - Troubleshooting a production issue or training new staff in a test environment.

 When configuring something new, by far the safest approach is to always use internal or test email addresses.
-Testing at this stage is about ensuring the configuration is valid and emails are sent/received, and you can use “fake” data for that, not real customer or vendor email information.
-I typically would use real email addresses for the business side of the configuration, i.e. reply to email addresses and things like that, but not for the receiving end of the configuration.
+Testing at this stage is about ensuring the configuration is valid, that emails are sent/received, and that "fake" data can be used for that, not real customer or vendor email information.
+I typically would use real email addresses for the business side of the configuration, i.e., reply to email addresses and things like that, but not for the receiving end of the configuration.

 - This is information at a Master Record + Address ID level